adamdb5/opennord/README.md

 Documentation is available [here](https://adamdb5.github.io/opennord).

-Reverse engineering write-up is *coming soon*.
+Reverse engineering write-up is available [here](https://adambruce.net/blog/reverse-engineering-nordvpn-client/)

+## Contributing
+If you run into any issues or see something to improve, please feel free to create an issue or a pull request.

+## License
+This library is licensed under the Apache-2.0 license.